MdParwez/MdParwez/README.md

 ## 👨‍💻 About Me

-I’m an **AI Engineer** focused on building **production-grade Generative AI systems** — from LLM-powered chatbots to retrieval-augmented and agentic workflows — backed by strong **software engineering fundamentals**.
+I’m an **AI ML Engineer** focused on building **production-grade Generative AI systems** — from LLM-powered chatbots to retrieval-augmented and agentic workflows — backed by strong **software engineering fundamentals**.

 Currently, I contribute to the **IndiGo AI Chatbot**, where I design and deploy **LLM-driven conversational systems** using **Python**, **FastAPI**, **Azure OpenAI**, **Redis**, and **RAG architectures** to support real-time, high-scale customer interactions.